-You get protein, amino acids and antioxidants your body craves, you promote the detoxing of dangerous toxins and poisons from your body, and you also benefit from an excellent source of iron.
+You get the protein, amino acids, and antioxidants your body craves, you promote the detoxing of dangerous toxins and poisons from your body, and you also benefit from an excellent source of iron.

 Spirulina is between 55 and 70% protein, a higher level than chicken, beef, or soybeans.

 Add 18 essential and nonessential amino acids and more than a dozen other minerals, vitamins, and nutrients, and you see why you should probably start adding spirulina to your next smoothie today.